 What did you learn or gain from business school that has allowed you to get where you are today (skills, internships, network, etc.)?

 B-school bolstered my confidence in myself and made me realise my agency.
 My Capstone project was the consumer & market research for (what became) FLO, and the results were strong enough to convince me to take yet another career risk and launch FLO.
 My professors and classmates were also helpful; our marketing professor gave me advice that influenced our product design, I still turn to one of my banker classmates for finance advice - and my co-founder, Susan, was at LSE with me.
 Finally, LSE has a great start-up support division called GENERATE that helps entrepreneurs in so many ways.
 They've been amazing, from providing free legal & accounting advice to giving micro funding to putting us forward for press & marketing opportunities.

 What was your inspiration for pursuing your current job/career—why did you get into this particular line of work?

-I moved from LA to London and couldn't easily find the organic cotton tampons & pads I had been buying from Whole Foods in the States.
-In the UK, the organic market – especially health & beauty – has seen strong YOY growth, but the major retailers have been slow to adopt across product sectors and the corporate brands slow to adapt to evolving consumer consciousness.
+I moved from LA to London in late 2013 and couldn't easily find the organic cotton tampons & pads I had been buying from Whole Foods in the States.
+In the UK, the organic market - especially health & beauty - has seen strong YOY growth, but the major retailers have been slow to adopt across product sectors and the corporate brands slow to adapt to evolving consumer consciousness.
 There was a gap in the market for a natural, eco-friendly product that was affordable, accessible & adorable.